Selkirk Rex: Breed Profile, Personality & Care

 Appearance

 The Selkirk Rex is a medium-sized cat with a substantial, cobby build, heavy bone structure, and a surprisingly muscular body beneath all that curly fur.
-Mature males typically weigh between 4.5 and 7.0 kg, while females range from 3.5 to 5.0 kg.
+Mature males typically weigh between 4.5 and 7.0 kg (about 10 to 15 pounds), while females range from 3.5 to 5.0 kg (roughly 8 to 11 pounds).
 The overall impression is of a sturdy, well-balanced cat that feels heavier in the hand than its softly rounded silhouette suggests.

 The head is broad and rounded, with full cheeks, a short muzzle, and a strong chin.
 Even the whiskers and eyebrows are curled, adding to the breed’s endearing, slightly tousled expression.
-The eyes are large, round, and set well apart, with a color that complements the coat.
-Ears are medium-sized with gently rounded tips, and the tail is thick, of medium length, and tapers to a rounded tip.
+The eyes are large, round, and set well apart, in a color that complements the coat.
+The ears are medium-sized with gently rounded tips, and the tail is thick, of medium length, and tapers to a rounded tip.

 The coat is the breed’s signature feature: dense, plush, and arranged in soft, random curls over a thick undercoat.
-Curls are most pronounced around the neck, belly, and tail.
-Kittens are born curly, lose much of their curl during growth, and re-develop the full coat by around ten months of age, with the texture continuing to mature until about two years old.
+The curls are most pronounced around the neck, belly, and tail.
+Kittens are born curly, lose much of their curl as they grow, and re-develop the full coat by around ten months of age, with the texture continuing to mature until roughly two years old.
 Both shorthaired and longhaired varieties exist, and every color and pattern is permitted by the breed standard.

 Personality